pts/ppfiletagger/README.txt

 rescanning, visiting only paths which have changed -- but this needs the rmtimeup.ko kernel module.

+While scanning, symlinks to non-files (e.g. directories) are not followed, and symlinks to files are followed unless an entry (file or directory) named .nosymfile exists in the directory containing the file.
+This .nosymfile can be used to prevent slow scanning of symlinks pointing to files on slow network filesystems.
+Please note that .nosymfile does not apply recursively, i.e. it's not checked in parent directories.

 Search for files by tag using `_mmfs query' (rmtimequery):

   $ _mmfs query 2009